subhrapattnaik/177/README.md

 a special folder we can create to hold our static data and we can access this data with the help of a URL.

+You will see the image from the
+Group.png image in the browser -